Last updated on October 12th, 2019 at 10:11 pm

 The Ultimate Guide To Top 10 Spectacular Mosques in UAE

 Did you ever think that the UAE only has modern skyscrapers and artificial fountains to offer a traveller?
 Let me introduce you to the rich culture and architechture of the Middle East.
-The mosques of the UAE are some of the finest examples of Islamic architecture the world has seen.
+The Top 10 Sectacular mosques in UAE are some of the finest examples of Islamic architecture the world has seen.

 The sight of a beautiful mosque in the UAE brings to mind this region’s healthy blend of tradition and modernity.
 I agree, the Tall skyscrapers rule the skies in the UAE but it’s the mosques that provide a mute testament to the true heart of its residents.